mealoneisok/plot-Gantt-Chart-for-different-cpu-scheduling-algorithms/readme.md

-# CPU Scheduling Algorithm and its Gnatt's Charts
+# CPU Scheduling Algorithm and its Gnatt's Chart

 # Description